hashicorp/consul/website/source/docs/commands/leave.html.markdown

 on restarting with a snapshot.

 For nodes in server mode, the node is removed from the Raft peer set in a graceful manner.
-This is critical, as in certain situation a non-graceful can affect cluster availability.
+This is critical, as in certain situations a non-graceful leave can affect cluster availability.

 ## Usage